 Mark – Kansas State, Faculty Fellowship,

-This year will be Mark’s 20th year in campus ministry – about 14 of that with InterVarsity and 6 of that with Cru.
-Like Kevin, we’ll be working this year on framing up a sabbatical for Mark to begin in about year.
+This year will be Mark’s 30th year in campus ministry – about 14 of that with InterVarsity and 16 of that with Cru.
+Like Kevin, we’ll be working this year on framing up a sabbatical for Mark to begin as early as this summer.
 Mark works with several faculty groups in Manhattan and stays connected with faculty at Emporia State and a little bit at University of Nebraska, Lincoln.
 The biggest reason Mark could use a sabbatical leave is to work on a book he’s authoring.
 Pray for us as we work on his sabbatical in the coming months, connections we need to make to sustain his ministry while he detaches, and for the longest period of time we can manage so he can complete his book!

 Jake – University of Kansas, Grad students.